noidexe/Enjin-Coin-Documentation/docs/wallet-setup.md

 Congratulations on making it this far!
 By now you've completed [registering your game on the Trusted Cloud](registering-game.md) and are ready to begin using the Enjin Wallet app.

-## Creating your Primary wallet (Required)
+## Creating your Primary Wallet (Required)

 ### Install the Enjin Developer Wallet

 Grab the latest version of the Enjin wallet from [HERE](https://drive.google.com/open?id=1zKcWWweKaL8ITpabOZHI6IuU80g5LnHA).
-You'll need version 1.3.37777 or later to work with the platform.
+You'll need version 1.3.37777 or later to work with the platform with developer mode enabled.
+Developer mode features are only available on Android currently.

 ### Create a wallet
 If this is your first wallet, select Create Wallet option.
 If this is not your first wallet hit the selector on the right, tap Manage Wallets, and tap the + symbol in the lower right.
 Select Create Wallet.

-Give the wallet a name, like Master Wallet.
+Give the wallet a name, like "Master Wallet".

 Select Ethereum (Kovan) and Enjin Coin (Kovan) for Coins.
 Tap Create Wallet.